MarttiMeri/dropping-objects-world/README.md

 # dropping-objects-world
-Game for survival in a hard physical worls
+Game for survival in a hard physical worlds.